KMoene/a5-clipboard/README.md

 # Webware Final Project ---- Moene's Clipboard
 ## Project Link
-(Due to our policy, We are actively blocking access from some countries)
+Due to our policy, We are actively blocking access from some countries.
+Please use a VPN if your country got blocked by me.

+No illeagal content is allowed on this service.
+Database will get randomly cleaned from time to time.

 https://clip.kmoene.com
 ## Team members